 Welcome!
 I am honored to be able to write novels for readers like you that are inspired by my grandmothers’ heirlooms, lives and lessons.
 The stories I write are meant to serve as a universal tribute to family as well as all of our elders, whose stories and sacrifices helped shape us and make us the people we are today.

-I couldn’t be prouder of my new novel, The Summer Cottage, which publishes Tuesday, April 23.
+I couldn’t be prouder of my new novel, The Summer Cottage.
 Like my previous novels, The Summer Cottage is inspired by family.
 In this case, the novel is inspired by childhood summers spent with my grandparents at their log cabin on the water.
 (Read an excerpt here!)

 Growing up in the Ozarks in the 1960s and ‘70s, my parents would drop me off after school ended on Memorial Day, and I would stay with my grandparents – my parents visiting on weekends – until school started again after Labor Day.
 That old log cabin didn’t have a TV, microwave, telephone or indoor bathroom.
 We bathed in the ice-cold creek, and most of the meals we caught ourselves: bass right out of the water and fried in my grandma’s cornmeal batter.